Flink SQL Autopilot for Confluent Cloud

 Messages Behind

-Messages Behind is another indicator of how the statement is performing.
+Messages Behind is a strong indicator of how the statement is performing.
 The overall goal of Autopilot is to ensure that the SQL statement keeps up with the throughput of the source tables and topics, and to keep Messages Behind as close to zero as possible.
 In Apache Kafka® terms, Messages Behind is the Consumer Lag.

 Messages Behind and Scaling Status | Description |